jonthorell/RetroLoversUnited/README.md

 NOTE: timeline in Agileproject.
 Made an initial mistake there so had start over from scratch.
 The dates are therefor not necessarily completely accurate

+Bug: the code to retrieve categories from the database threw a "has no attributes" error.
+Turned out to be a name-mismatch since the name Category was used for a view as well.
+Renaming the view name was not the same as the model name.

 # Retro Lovers United

 This is a site for dedicated users of the now very old Amiga-line of computers where they can get help, tips, and ideas of things to do with their beloved antiques.